Fine Arts

 spring

-Studio Concepts II
+Studio Concepts 2

 Prerequisites: Sophomore Core Studios/Studio Concepts 1

-4D Studio: Video II
+4D Studio: Video 2

 Prerequisites: Sophomore Core Studios & Digital skills